bdsowers/InDesign_SupportScripts/readme.md

-# Support Scripts for InDesing
+# Support Scripts for InDesign
 These are scripts developed largely to aid in board game development.

 ## Installation